 What is Customer Experience?
+What is customer experience?

-Customer experience is often defined as the overall interaction of the customer and organization for a certain period of time.
+Customer experience (CX) is often defined as the overall interaction of the customer and organization for a certain period of time.
 This interaction constitutes the following: customer involvement, customer journey, and the environment.

 Customers’ involvement may range from emotions, whether rational or irrational, to physical needs, or psychological needs.
 Moreover, it can extend from the simple act of talking with customers up to the product packaging, features, reliability, and affordability.

 It is important to work with someone who can help your customers have a memorable journey with you, which is essential in achieving customer loyalty.
 After all, customer loyalty is the foundation of brand recognition and credibility in the market.

 What is Key Performance Indicator (KPI)?
+Key Performance Indicator definition

 A Key Performance Indicator (KPI) is a critical indicator of a company’s progress in reaching its objectives.
 It is used by different organizations at different levels to evaluate each process that contributes to the progress of the company and its overall performance.

-They are also measured into five types: input, process, output, outcome, and project.
+They are also measured into five types: Input, Process, Output, Outcome, and Project.
 Since this is an embodiment of a SMART goal, it measures its objectives and individual goals through the methodology and presents it in data form.
+Key Performance Indicator examples

 Indicators may fall into different points of measurement: financial metrics, process metrics, customer metrics, and people metrics.
 For instance, assessment of net profit, cost of goods sold, and the tally of revenue vs. target falls on the financial metrics.

 The BPO sector also has a set of KPIs followed.
 Supervisors monitor and measure the performance of its employees through the average number of calls in a day, the percentage of call drop rates, call handling time, transfer rate, and the average of issues the agent resolved since the first call.